 Even with the technological revolution constantly unveiling alternatives to face-to-face communication, these skills are essential in the workplace.
 Until humankind creates a self-motivated robotic workforce, wide-ranging interpersonal skills are still one of the greatest assets you can have.

 Interpersonal skills are the skills used by a person to interact with others effectively.
 However, in the business world the term refers to an employee’s ability to get along with others while succeeding at their job.
 The importance of interpersonal skills to an employer is immeasurable, after all it’s impossible to get through a job interview without them.

 Although you may think you already know the answers, it sometimes helps to be reminded of what they are.
-Here is a list of interpersonal skills that will improve your work life and make you better at your job:

 Good interpersonal skills start with the person.
 That’s right, no one is going to believe you're good at your job if you don’t believe it yourself.
 While we all suffer from imposter syndrome now and again, you just have to fake it ‘til you make it.
 To be successful you should demonstrate self-confidence at every stage in your career.

 It will improve the way people perceive you, your ideas and your opinions.
 Being confident will also help with career progression as you’ll have the courage to strive for your goals.

 If silence is golden, then verbal communication is platinum.
 Where would we be without it?
 It is one of the most important aspects of life, as well as a vital part of any personal or professional relationship.
 When talking be aware of the words you use and seek feedback to ensure your message has been understood.